sjp38/linux/Documentation/admin-guide/mm/damon/guide.rst

 Program Optimization`_.

-If the access pattern is very frequently changing so that you cannot figure out what is the performance important region and not using your human eye, `Automated DAMON-based Memory Operations`_ might help owing to its machine level micro scope view.
+If the access pattern is very frequently changing so that you cannot figure out what is the performance important region using your human eye, `Automated DAMON-based Memory Operations`_ might help owing to its machine level micro scope view.

 You don't need to take only one approach among above plans, but you could use multiple of above approaches to maximize the benefit.
 If you still want to